How to Renew Your Florida Cosmetology License in 3 Simple Steps

 How much does it cost to renew my license or registrations?

-Here are the current biennial license and registration renewal fees (Again, there were no fees for 2019 and 2020):
+Here are the current biennial license and registration renewal fees for 2021 and 2022:

 - Cosmetology License: $45

 - Specialty Registrations

 Each of the above fees includes a $5 unlicensed activity (ULA) fee.

 For a 2020 renewal, the Board of Cosmetology issued a “renewal holiday” and waived all renewal fees!
 Once your course completion posts to the DBPR website, you can log in to your account on myfloridalicense.com and print off your renewed license without paying any renewal fees.

 There are no continuing education requirements for salon or mobile salon licenses.
 All Salon licenses expire on November 30th (11/30) of even years (2022, 2024).

 I let my license or registration expire and would like to get it active again?
 How do I do that?

 If you missed the 2020 or 2021 renewal deadline, your license is delinquent.
 To get it back to active status, simply complete this 10-hour continuing education requirement and pay the renewal fee.
 If you have missed two or more renewals, your license is now null and void.